topcoderinc/va-pseudovet/pseudoVet-backend/readme.md

 ## Verification Steps

+### Backend

 - Download postman (https://www.getpostman.com/) and run it
 - Import *docs/pseudoVet-backend.postman_collection.json* and *docs/pseudoVet-env.postman_environment.json* and then run these endpoint.

+###Frontend

+- run `python3 pseudo_vets_server.py ` start server, then use browser open http://127.0.0.1:5000

+## Notes

+- add endpoint GET /datasets to fetch all datasets
+- add endpoint DELETE /datasets  to delete dateset by title
+- update generated datasets output folder session_id from timestamp to DATASET_PREFIX.configuration-title
+- swagger and postman example updated
+- for frontend, add package ngx-toastr to toastr messages, and add @ngx-progressbar/core,@ngx-progressbar/http to progress bar on page top when http requesting.

 ## Video

+this Integration Challenge video: <https://youtu.be/f0XJglZKOUE>

 Demo of deployment, usage and testing of the recent version: <https://youtu.be/EspoccXdhzk>